Dublin, Ohio vs. Dublin, Ireland

 Dublin has become an exciting “getaway” destination for travelers—offering a great Central Ohio location just off the I-270 Columbus outer belt, a quaint historic district, 14 hotels, “Ohio’s most prestigious golf address,” exciting events, proximity to world-class attractions like the Columbus Zoo and Aquarium (just five minutes north of Dublin) and economical vacation packages.

-Dublin, Ohio offers many similarities to Dublin, Ireland.
+Dublin, Ohio, offers many similarities to Dublin, Ireland.
 In fact, local legend has it that the original village was named by John Shields–an Irish surveyor who remarked that the “beaming of the sun on the hills and dales surrounding [the] beautiful valley” reminded him of his birthplace in Dublin Ireland.
 Like its namesake city “across the pond,” Ohio’s emerald city offers plenty of green space (more than 1,000 acres of parkland); outstanding golf courses (Dublin CVB has long enjoyed a successful Golf/Hotel package program); and a richly historic area with several Irish pubs and businesses.

 In fact, the city’s signature event embraces the Irish connection.
 The annual Dublin Irish Festival is expected to draw nearly 90,000 visitors from across the globe.
 It’s been named “….one of the biggest and best festivals in the country” by Chicago’s Irish American News and a “Top 100 Event in North America” by the American Bus Association.
 Set on 20 rolling acres, the event features more than 60 musical acts from the U.S. and Ireland performing music on eight stages (from Celtic rock to traditional ballads).
-Three cultural stages feature storytelling, folklore, music and hands-on workshops.
+Three cultural stages feature storytelling, folklore, music, and hands-on workshops.
 Visitors can discover Ireland’s traditional instruments while learning to play the fiddle or tin whistle …or… be transported back into Irish history when they visit a 10thCentury Irish village—a time when Irish hero Brian Boru chased the Danes out of the Emerald Isle.
 Irish dancers compete in the Columbus Feis—a competition that attracts 1,300 of the nation’s best Ceili dancers.
-Visitors can watch sheep herding demonstrations, explore their genealogy, shop the Emerald Isle for imported good, attend a Gaelic mass, learn to make a proper scone or sample an endless variety of Irish food and drink.
+Visitors can watch sheep herding demonstrations, explore their genealogy, shop the Emerald Isle for imported goods, attend a Gaelic mass, learn to make a proper scone, or sample an endless variety of Irish food and drink.